DrBushyTop/FarmIoT/README.md

 - Time series API only has a javascript client library, so the API functions would be easiest to create using that.
 - Notification function can also be node or C#.
 Twilio and sendgrid support both.

+## Deployment flow
+- Base (Storage accounts, AppInsights, Databases)
+- Device backend (IoT hub + scale function (+ still unimplemented role assingment))
+- Stream processing (Sendgrid, notification function, Stream analytics)
+- Config change (validation function, config + add functions)
+- Dashboards (Time series insights, api function)
+- Frontend + Secret management (webapp, keyvault, traffic manager)

 # Improvements for future
-- Credentials in keyvault before deployment, not included in this demo but definitely required for production
 - Breaking nested template structure to Azure DevOps pipelines, variable groups etc.
 - Investigation whether some function apps need linux platform.
 Currently all are windows.
 - Implementation of API Management as a reverse proxy for all the functions?
 - Implement vnet between customer databases, using service endpoints.
 Just need a way to allow for notification function to query db.
 - Redis cache firewall / virtual network tie-in.
 Schedule updates, Geo replication?
 - Function template to copy loop through input for application settings for better reusability OR Automatic implementation of all endpoint information to functions via powershell.
-- Inclusion of data saving to data lake, data processing, machine learning?
+- Inclusion of data saving to data lake / cosmosdb for long term storage, data processing, machine learning?
 - App insights alerting
 - Azure AD B2C could be considered as an identity option instead of B2B, but unfortunately I do not have much experience with it.
 - CosmosDB database creation via powershell etc. No documentation available in ARM currently.
 - Log Analytics + Adding IOT hub logs there.
 - Determine required webapp sizing based on load testing (could use Azure DevOps for testing)
-- Function app name in stream analytics ouput is currently not set
+- Function name & apikey in stream analytics ouput is currently not set, it cannot be currently fetched in ARM and would require custom function to do so: https://medium.com/@mandur/get-azure-function-host-key-in-an-arm-deployment-template-1eb7ba03c083
+- Scale function contributor role assignment to IOT hub is not currently being done in the deployment